A man was thrown from a taxi plane at Phoenix Sky Harbor International Airport - ExBulletin

 The man sat on the runway and made his way to the fire station, entered the building and locked himself inside a dormitory, Keller said.

-“After a few minutes, firefighters were able to get the adult male to unlock the door where he was then assessed, treated and transported to a local hospital for a lower extremity injury,” the fire captain added.
+“After a few minutes, firefighters managed to get the adult male to unlock the door where he was then assessed, treated and transported to a local hospital for an injury to the lower extremity,” the fire chief added.

 Authorities responded to the incident, after which the flight “continued to its designated port,” Southwest Airlines said.